albert-gee/old-macdonald/Writerside/topics/Development-Plan.md

 - ✅ Configure Matter Controller on Raspberry Pi
 - ✅ Test Matter Device Commissioning (BLE & Wi-Fi Pairing)

-## Milestone 2: Grow Chamber Assembly
+## Sprint 2: Grow Chamber Assembly

-The primary goal of this milestone is to assemble the Grow Chamber.
+The primary goal of this sprint is to assemble the Grow Chamber.

 Timeline: November 8, 2024 - December 10, 2024